The International Hotel Law Review: Poland

 The hotel market in Poland has been rapidly expanding in recent years, with new projects launched in Warsaw, as well as in Poland's main regional cities.
 It is currently difficult to foresee the development of the market due to the covid-19 pandemic and its consequences; however many hotel chains continue developing projects to be opened in the next few years and have announced plans for further expansion.
-For example, Accor has announced the opening of two hotels under the Tribe brand, which has not been present in Poland so far – one in Warsaw city centre, and the second one in Krakow Old Town to be opened in 2022.34 Additionally, on 3 August 2020, Nobu Hotel finally opened in Warsaw after covid-19 related restrictions were lifted.35
+For example, Accor has announced the opening of two hotels under the Tribe brand, which has not been present in Poland so far – one in Warsaw city centre, and the second one in Krakow Old Town to be opened in 2022.35 Additionally, on 3 August 2020, Nobu Hotel finally opened in Warsaw after covid-19 first phase related restrictions were lifted.36

 - will buy shares or assets of a company that owns the hotel.
 The standard security package consists of:

 - a mortgage;

 - a registered pledge over the shares in the SPV and its bank accounts, together with a power of attorney to the SPV's bank accounts;